UK challenger bank Starling raises $376M, now valued at $1.9B – TechCrunch

 This latest round is being led by Fidelity Management & Research Company, with Qatar Investment Authority (QIA); RPMI Railpen (Railpen), the investment manager for the £31 billion Railways Pension Scheme; and global investment firm Millennium Management also participating, and it comes on the heels of us reporting in November that it was raising at least £200 million.

 The funding arrives at a critical time in consumer banking.
-The trend in the UK — the market where Starling is active — for the last several years has been a gradual shift to online and mobile banking.
-To decelerate the spread of Covid-19, those trends rapidly picked up pace in the last year of lock-downs and enforced social distancing.
+The trend in the U.K. — the market where Starling is active — for the last several years has been a gradual shift to online and mobile banking.
+To decelerate the spread of COVID-19, those trends rapidly picked up pace in the last year of lock-downs and enforced social distancing.

 Challenger (neo) banks have been some of the biggest winners of evolving consumer habits.
 Using rails provided as white-label services by way of APIs from banking infrastructure providers (another startup category in itself with companies like Rapyd, Plaid, Mambu, CurrencyCloud and others all involved) they will offer the same basic services such as checking and deposit, but they will typically do so with considerably more flexibility, and additional savings and financial tips, and other services provided to customers (such as monthly financial calculators) — all carried out over digital platforms.

-Big, incumbent banks have scrambled to keep up with innovation, but newer generations of users are less beholden to their brands and incumbency, not least a result of the banking crisis last decade that revealed many of them to be cosiderably less competent and solid than many might have assumed.
+Big, incumbent banks have scrambled to keep up with innovation, but newer generations of users are less beholden to their brands and incumbency, not least a result of the banking crisis last decade that revealed many of them to be considerably less competent and solid than many might have assumed.

 That bigger market picture has also meant a surge of many neobanks, and so Starling competes with more than just the incumbents.
 Others include Monese, Revolut, Tide, Atom and Monzo — the latter a particularly acute competitor, founded by the ex-CTO of Starling.